mistersender/keeners-blog/_posts/today-i-learned/2021-08-27-gh-pages-blog.md

 author: Jessica Keener
 ---

-# TIL How to set up a Blog in 30 minutes

 It really was ridiculously easy.
 Even though yes, I am a frontend engineer, I did not want to spent hours creating a nice custom blog, I just wanted to get to typing!
 Austin was suspicious I could accomplish a full-on blog as quickly as I thought, so I was out to prove a point more than anything else.
 Here's how it goes:

 ## Creating the Blog